Pirate FlagPirates and PrivateersPirate Flag

 “The Dutch flags disappeared and the masts and poop were simultaneously shaded by flags of taffeta of all colors, enriched and embroidered with stars, crescents, suns, crossed swords and other devices.”
 These words of a seventeenth-century traveler spoke of the moment when Barbary corsairs revealed their true identity to their prey.
 Meet some of the corsair captains who terrorized the Mediterranean.

-Fléau des Espagnois – Flail of the Spaniards
+Fléau des Espagnols – Flail of the Spaniards

 Published 1 November 2001

-To contemporaries he was known simply as L’Ollonais, “the man from Olonne.”
+To contemporaries he was known simply as L’Olonnais, “the man from Olonne.”
 His success at piracy attracted many pirates eager to sail with him in spite of the brutality he showed his prey, particularly the Spanish, who called him “Fléau des Espagnois.”
-(Warning to readers: This article contains explicit examples of L’Ollonais’ ruthless torturing of prisoners.)
+(Warning to readers: This article contains explicit examples of L’Olonnais’ ruthless torturing of prisoners.)

 Granuaile (aka Grace O’Malley) – Irish Pirate